siddharth1297/DSCD-2024/assignment-2/README.md

 ### Test the following

+Add timeout to all the RPCs.
 Make deep copy of the command, before calling the appendEntry from the KVServer.
 Log index with different term.
-Wriiten to log, but because of timeout, client gets FAIL message while setting a key.
+Written to log, but because of timeout, client gets FAIL message while setting a key. dump just after appen or after committed.